Golf made a spectacular return to the Olympic programme at Rio 2016 and will be a major attraction at Tokyo 2020.

 We will show you the rules and highlights of golf in one minute.
 Whether you are familiar with golf or want to know more about it, "One Minute, One Sport" explains the sport and how it works.
 Watch the video below.

-Golf consists of striking a ball into a series of holes using a club and counting the number of strokes it takes to do.
+Golf consists of striking a ball into a series of holes using a selection of clubs and counting the number of strokes it takes to do.
 An official sport at the Paris 1900 and St. Louis 1904 Games, golf then vanished from the programme until it returned at Rio 2016 .

-There are two main tournament formats: match play, in which golfers compete hole by hole; and stroke play, in which the total number of shots taken is counted.
+There are two main tournament formats: match play, in which two golfers compete against each other hole-by-hole; and stroke play, in which the total number of shots taken is counted.
 Stroke play is used at the Games, with athletes playing four rounds of 18 holes over four days, giving a total of 72 holes.
 Sixty men and 60 women participate, based on the world rankings as compiled by the International Golf Federation.

 By contrast, using one stroke more than par is known as a bogey and two strokes over par is a double bogey.
 It's typical for an 18-hole golf course to have a par of 72.
 A player who finishes with 71 strokes on a 72-par course is said to be 'one under', while a player who finishes the same course with 74 strokes is said to be 'two over'.